tsteinholz/LoveShaderConverter/README.md

 ![alt text](https://raw.githubusercontent.com/tsteinholz/LoveShaderConverter/master/docs/imgs/step-4.png "Step 4")

-## Step 5 : Integrate with Love 2D
+## Step 5 : Integrate with Love 2D :bulb:
 This is where the tutorial stops for you if you plan to implement anything diffrently, for this demo I am making a window for the sole purpose of rendering this shader and nothing else.
 So on that note, you need to set up a new Love2D project, make a `conf.lua` and `main.lua` and give the files the according methods.